 Here is the Income statement of Asian paints for the Year 2016-17:

-Here are few points that you should note form the income statement of Asian Paints:
+Here are a few points that you should note form the income statement of Asian Paints:

-Cash flow statement shows the flow of cash and cash equivalents during the period under report.
-It helps in assessing liquidity and solvency of a company and to check efficient cash management.
+This is the third key part of a company’s finances.
+Cash flow statement (also known as statements of cash flow) shows the flow of cash and cash equivalents during the period under report and breaks the analysis down to operating, investing, and financing activities.
+It helps in assessing the liquidity and solvency of a company and to check efficient cash management.

 Here is the Cash flow statement of Asian paints for the fiscal year 2016-17.

-Quick note: In financial statements, people do not use the negative sign.
+Quick note: In financial statements, generally accountants do not use the negative sign.
 For example, if the expense is to be deducted, it is not written as -40.
 When writing minus sign, accountants use parentheses (—).
 For the same example, it will be written as (40), not -40.

 - The balance sheet shows the assets and liabilities of a company.